liamhv31/Projects/Data-Exfiltration-Detection.md

 **Answer**: 192.168.1.105

 ### Question 4 - What is the flag hidden inside the ftp stream transferring the CSV file to the suspicious IP?
-The first thing we need to do is identify the suspicious IP.
+The first thing we need to do is identify the suspicious IP address.
 We can find this by applying the same filter from question 1 or 2 where the customer data and internal passwords were being transmitted.
 Since this internal data is going from an internal to external IP, this is a strong indicator of malicious activity.
 The malicious IP is **185.203.119.12**.
 So far, out filter only looks like this: `ftp && ip.dst == 185.203.119.12`.

 The question mentions a CSV file.
-We saw a CSV file from our previous question (**internal_passwords.csv**), but if we don't know the name of the file, than all we can search for is the CSV extension.
-Now there's one problem with this Wireshark packet capture - it seems that only the USER command was parsed as an actual **FTP** command.
+We saw a CSV file from our previous question (**internal_passwords.csv**), but if we don't know the name of the file, then all we can search for is the CSV extension.
+Now there's one problem with this Wireshark packet capture.
+It appears that only the USER command was parsed as an actual FTP command.
 That's why when we try to apply **PASS** or **STOR** as a column, the column gets created like so:

 <img width="84" height="309" alt="image" src="https://github.com/user-attachments/assets/e0eeba8f-49a1-45b0-ba99-f5bbd7cfdbb2" />